Sheldon-Lloyd/Cyber.Beast/comic/bursun/readme.md

 They brand The Citizen Eclipse and the Cyvolters as the villians and Bursun and spike as the Hero that rescued Yaharia and exposed the truth to the world.

-Bursun is Yaharia is Bursun's brother their marriage was fabricated to prevent citizens from knowing that she had child with a citizen to maintain her pure image and to keep Makkusu role in the war hidden from history
+Although Bursun is Yaharia's brother their marriage was fabricated to prevent citizens from knowing that she had child with a citizen to maintain her pure image and to keep Makkusu role in the war hidden from history

+Yaharia compromises with spike who proposes a competetion in which Cybervator fight eachother without killing eachother this will allow Spike to monitize on them and will turn Cybervators into idols for the citizens and they be loved rather than hated.
+Cybervator will control the world wealth this will prevent the minority from being oppressed since they are the ones in power.

+Since Cybervators were essentially weapons for Citizens which means they lost their power therefore no longer a threat